mschilling314/CFS-Technical-Interview-Prep/Login-Backend/Problem.md

 # Output
 Your output will be a list of strings, either "Success" if the action at the corresponding input index is successful, or the appropriate error message as specified within the Inputs section.

+If a number other than 0, 1, or 2 is given, respond with "Internal error: not a valid command".

 # Examples
 ## Example 1
 ```